South Carolina vs. Mississippi State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 South Carolina vs. Mississippi State Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 6

-Saturday's contest between the Mississippi State Bulldogs (11-2, 0-0 SEC) and the South Carolina Gamecocks (12-1, 0-0 SEC) at Colonial Life Arena has a good chance to be a competitive matchup, as our computer prediction projects a final score of 70-69, with Mississippi State taking home the win.
-Tipoff is at 12:00 PM ET on January 6.
+Saturday's contest that pits the Mississippi State Bulldogs (11-2, 0-0 SEC) versus the South Carolina Gamecocks (12-1, 0-0 SEC) at Colonial Life Arena has a good chance to be a tight matchup based on our computer prediction, which projects a final score of 70-69 in favor of Mississippi State.
+Game time is at 12:00 PM ET on January 6.

 The game has no set line.